ontolex/morph/index.md

 <section id="base-forms">

-## Constraints and base Forms
+## Constraints and Base Forms

+Constraints may be specified on a morph to indicate which grammatical features it can be combined with.
+This is important for the generation of inflected forms, as it allows to specify which morphs can be used together in a particular context.
+For example, in the case of the English plural morpheme '-s', it can only be used with nouns.
+This information can be encoded using the property `morph:baseConstraint`, which links a morph to its constraints.

-The property **morph:baseConstraint** is used to encode information about morphotactic constraints for a certain morph, i.e. which grammatical characteristics it requires.
+The property **morph:baseConstraint** is used to encode information about morphosyntactic constraints for a certain morph, i.e. which grammatical characteristics it requires.

 <div class="entity">